J1 Teacher Exchange Program

 All Exchange Visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.

-Have earned at least the equivalent of a U.S. bachelor’s degree in either education or the academic subject field in which they plan to teach
+2. Possesses, at a minimum, a degree equivalent to a U.S. bachelor's degree in either education or the academic subject field in which he or she intends to teach;

-Agree to come to the United States temporarily as a full-time teacher in an accredited primary or secondary school
+5. Agrees to come to the United States temporarily as a full-time teacher of record in an accredited primary or secondary school;

 ILTexas Exchange Visitor Teachers will be responsible for the following: